rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 This design means:
 - Any future auth or connectivity change (including the key pair migration) can be deployed and validated in staging without risking the production LPR API.
 - Any Snowflake outage has a bounded, predictable impact — `course_progress` degrades to `null` for the duration, nothing else breaks.
-- The caching improvement (`ENT0-9531`) can be introduced safely because the fallback path already exists.
+- The caching improvement ([ENT0-9531](https://2u-internal.atlassian.net/browse/ENT0-9531)), now being implemented in [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788), can be introduced safely because the fallback path already exists.

 ---